Rigid analytic Stein algebraic groups are affine: Introduction

 Let $K$ be a complete nontrivally valued non-Archimedean field.
 In this paper $K$-analytic spaces are considered in the sense of Berkovich (\cite{BerkovichIHES}).
 By an abuse of notation, given a $K$-analytic space $X$, an $\cO_X$-module here is what is called an $\cO_{X_{\rG}}$-module in \emph{op.cit.}.
 As soon as the $K$-analytic space $X$ is good (that is, every point admits an affinoid neighbourhood) the two notions coincide (\emph{op.cit.} Proposition 1.3.4).
 For a point $x$ in a $K$-analytic space $X$, let $\cH(x)$ be the completed residue field.
 For a $K$-analytic space $S$, an $S$-analytic space in groups will be called simply an $S$-analytic group.
-An \emph{abeloid variety} over $S$ is a proper, smooth $S$-analytic group with connected fibers.\footnote{This differs, for instance, from the terminology of \cite{LutkebohmertCurves} where the word `abeloid' is reserved to proper smooth connected $K$-analytic groups admitting a uniformization as the one described in section \ref{sec:TateRaynaudUniformization}.}
+An \emph{abeloid variety} over $S$ is a proper, smooth $S$-analytic group with connected fibers.